tacone/Silex-Kitchen-Edition/_carew/pages/index.md

 ### Assets management

 Assets are generated for each request in debug mode.
 Letting Assetic generate assets dynamically in a production environment is not optimized.
 Instead, each time you deploy your app in the production environment, you should dump assets using `php console assetic:dump`.

 Todo
 ----

 * SwiftMailer
-* Security
+* Web developper toolbar

 Tests
 -----